Can a Governance Token Also Be Classified as a Utility Token?

 For instance, a token might be used to pay transaction fees (utility) and also allow voting on the fee structure (governance).
 The regulatory challenge arises when the primary value proposition is the expectation of profit from the governance/management team's efforts, which could push it toward a security classification despite the presence of utility.

-What Is the Functional Difference between a Utility Token and a Security Token?
+What Is the Primary Distinction between a Utility Token and a Security Token?

-What Is the Difference between Governance and Ownership Tokens in Fractionalization?
+What Is the Difference between a Utility Token and a Security Token in Cryptocurrency?